FairwindsOps/insights-docs/reports/new.md

 ## Example
 Let's say we have an organization-wide policy to never use the `default` namespace in our Kubernetes clusters.
-We want to create a new Insights plugin that will look in `default` and create an Action Item that prompts us to delete any resources that appear there.
+We want to create a new Insights report that will look in `default` and create an Action Item that prompts us to delete any resources that appear there.

 ### The Data